walnuthq/madara-docs/docs/quickstart/monitor_appchain.md

 You can monitor your Appchain by connecting to the database and querying its tables.
 For this, you should download [MongoDB Compass](https://www.mongodb.com/try/download/compass).
 Install Compass and connect it to the default address, which should be `mongodb://localhost:27017`.

-The database displays four tables.
-Currently, we're most interested in the orchestrator job entries.
+The connection displays four databases.
+Currently, we're most interested in the orchestrator database's *jobs* table.

 ### Query jobs